sandhyaparna/Data-Science/Modeling/Cost Functions.md

 ##### Mean Absolute Error Loss
 * When distribution of the target variable may be mostly Gaussian, but may have outliers, e.g. large or small values far from the mean value. it is more robust to outliers
 * It is calculated as the average of the absolute difference between the actual and predicted values
+* MAE is used when outliers are not imp, MSE should be used when outliers are imp
+* Drawback of MAE is that gradient is the same throughout, which can be compensated by using dynamic learning rate ( dec learning rate as we mov ecloser to the minima)
 * model.compile(loss='mean_absolute_error')

 ##### Poisson loss function
 * It is used for regression when modeling count data.
 Use for data follows the poisson distribution.
 Ex: churn of customers next week.